V1ckeyR/department/documentation/srs.md

 * Application displays form to enter employee data for current department;
 * User enter data and press "Submit" button;
 * If error occurs, then error message is displaying;
-* If new record is successfully added, then new average salary and list of employees with new record is displaying;
+* If new record is successfully added, employee page is displaying;

 **Cancel operation scenario**